zhiwenh/delib/README.md

 ### Global install

-Install globally to use the CLI.
+Install globally to use the command tool.

 ```
 -> npm install -g delib